pantheon-systems/documentation/source/docs/articles/sites/newrelic/mysql-troubleshooting-with-new-relic-pro.md

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333278)

 If the result bears out your suspicions, as this one does, you can delve in deeper to find out just why the query is behaving so badly.
 Type " [EXPLAIN](http://dev.mysql.com/doc/refman/5.0/en/explain.html) " and then re-paste the query.
 MySQL will print out an extended information on how it’s [executing the query](http://dev.mysql.com/doc/refman/5.0/en/using-explain.html).
 Look for really odd things.
-For example, in this one, it really doesn't look that bad at all.
-Except the users table is referenced twice via alias and there isn't a single key index being used to search them.
+For example, this one really doesn't look that bad at all, except the users table is referenced twice via alias and there isn't a single key index being used to search them.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333283)

 Let's take a look at that table with a MySQL describe command.
-The results are telling.
-There is no Primary key set on the UID field.
+The results are telling: There is no primary key set on the UID field.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333280)

 Now that the problem has been found, it can be addressed.
-In this case, simply adding in the Primary key and re-running the query gets a much improved query performance of 0.10 seconds.
+In this case, simply adding in the primary key and re-running the query gets a much improved query performance of 0.10 seconds.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333281)

 **To recap:**

-1. Use New Relic Pro to narrow identify periods of time that have high load and/or slow response times.
+1. Use New Relic Pro to narrow and identify periods of time that have high load and/or slow response times.
 2. In New Relic, narrow down the scope to one of those time periods, and find the worst performing transactions.
 3. Within those transactions, go into the SQL trace to discover long running queries.
-4. Using SFTP, download the appropriate MySQL Slow Log to retrieve the query in it's entirety.
+4. Using SFTP, download the appropriate MySQL Slow Log to retrieve the query in its entirety.
 5. Connect to a safe MySQL server via CLI.
 Run the query to test the performance.
 6. If the query result is poor, use the `EXPLAIN` and `EXPLAIN EXTENDED` MySQL command to get additional information.
 You can also examine the MySQL tables for structural issues using `DESCRIBE` and `ANALYZE` commands.
-7. Once identified, fix the issue as appropriate.
+7. Once identified, fix the issue.
 This can be within the MySQL server itself if that's where the problem is, or it can be within the application by redoing code or configurations that are creating the errant query.

 This article should give you some of the tools and techniques required to use New Relic's Pro level account to properly dig deep down into your CMS for poor performing MySQL queries.
 Good luck, and have fun!